canonical/snapd/overlord/README.md

 `state.Change`
 ---------------
 A `state.Change` is a graph of `state.Task` structs and their inter-dependencies as edges.
-The purpose of both a `state.Change` and `state.Task` is identified by their kind (which should be an explanatory string value).
+The purpose of both a `state.Change` and a `state.Task` is identified by their kind (which should be an explanatory string value).

-Time-consuming and user-initiated operations, usually initiated from the API provided by the `daemon` package, should be realized using the `state.Change` functionality.
+Time-consuming and user-initiated operations, usually initiated from the API provided by the `daemon` package, should be performed using the `state.Change` functionality.

 `state.Change` and `state.Task`s instances use the working state to remain persistent, and they can carry input parameters, and their own state, accessible with `Get` and `Set` methods.

- The goals of the `state.Change` mechanisms is that operations should survive restarts and reboots and that on error snapd should try to bring back the external state to a previous good state if possible.
+ The goals of the `state.Change` mechanisms are such that operations should survive restarts and reboots and that, on error, snapd should try to bring back the external state to a previous good state if possible.

 `state.TaskRunner`
 -------------------
 The `state.TaskRunner` is responsible for `state.Change` and `state.Task` execution, and their state management.
-The do and undo logic of `state.Task`s is defined by `Task` kind using `TaskRunner.AddHandler`.
+The do and undo logic of a `state.Task` is defined by `Task` kind using `TaskRunner.AddHandler`.

 During execution, a `Task` goes through a series of statuses.
-These are represented by state.Status and will finish in a ready status of either `DoneStatus, UndoneStatus, ErrorStatus` or `HoldStatus`.
+These are represented by `state.Status` and will finish in a ready status of either `DoneStatus, UndoneStatus, ErrorStatus` or `HoldStatus`.

- If errors are encountered, the `TaskRunner `will normally try to recursively execute the undo logic of any previously depended-upon `Task`s with the exception of the `Task` that generated the error.
+If errors are encountered, the `TaskRunner` will normally try to recursively execute the undo logic of any previously depended-upon `Task`s with the exception of the `Task` that generated the error.
 It is instead expected that any desired undo should be part of its error paths.

 Different `Change`s and independent `Task`s are normally executed concurrently.